Sign up to our newsletter to be first to know about The Cultural Programme's latest news and events

 Concert: 7.30pm

 This momentous occasion also marks the arrival of Bach’s rare original manuscript of the cantata, bequeathed to the Bodleian Library, one of only four of the composer’s manuscripts in the UK.
 This colourful cantata for orchestra, chorus, and soloists was written for its first performance on Ascension Day in May 1725.
-Three hundred years later, it is the centre-piece of a celebratory concert exploring Bach’s compositions from this post-Easter period in 1725, alongside a newly commissioned piece by a British composer and student compositions inspired by Auf Christi Himmelfahrt allein.
+Three hundred years later, it is the centre-piece of a celebratory concert exploring Bach’s compositions from this post-Easter period in 1725, alongside a newly commissioned piece by British composer Judith Weir inspired by Auf Christi Himmelfahrt allein.

 World-leading Bach scholar and performer John Butt directs the Orchestra of the Age of Enlightenment and the Choir of New College Oxford, whose director Robert Quinney has used his extensive knowledge of the manuscript to prepare the choir for this performance.